yrashk/yrashk.github.io/docs/startups/past.md

 # Past Startups

+## HackerIntro (2021-2023) { #hackerintro }

+Started as a way to deal with inefficiencies and annoyances of finding developers and finding jobs for those said developers.

+Its current main product is [Resume Search](https://hackerintro.com/resume-search), it crawls and indexes developer resumes 24/7 and provides access to this database to subscribers.

+I wasn't able to grow it sufficiently and have shut it down.

 ## Trustatom (2014-2015) { #trustatom }

 After deparing Trustatom I travelled to Asia to reset.
 While in Japan, I came up with the idea of